KDE/homerun/CONFIG_PLAN.md

 # X Add line edit to SourceEditor for primitive configuration

-# _ Add a way for sources to provide a configuration QML file
+# X Add a way for sources to provide a configuration widget

-- _ Add "createConfigurator()" method to AbstractSource
+- X Add "createConfigurationWidget()" method to AbstractSource
-- _ Use it in SourceEditor
+- X Use it in SourceEditor
-- _ To test, implement it in DirModel
+- X To test, implement it in DirModel

 # _ Implement createConfigurator() in other sources

+# _ Show source "visible name" in configuration